keruru0987/Melbourne_tour_guide/README.md

+## About this project
+This is a website used for melbourne tourists.
+There are four main parts in this website:
+- Main page
+- Place of Interest(poi)
+- traffic
+- food and hotel

 ## How to run

-- open cmd in PC
+- open terminal in PC
 - cd into project
 - run command: python -m http.server
 - visit URL: http://localhost:8000